Are the leaves treated or coated to make them stronger?

 Leaves decay through the exposure to the weather, insects, microorganisms and the sunlight's UV rays and every effort is made to protect my works from these influences.
 All my leaves are washed and thoroughly dried for several weeks after collection.
 Sometimes a leaf stays at the studio for years before I select it for a piece of work.
 Drying is the standard conservation technique used by botanists all over the world; Kew gardens in London for example holds dried and pressed specimen that are over 200 years old.

-All leaf works are mounted behind museum quality glass which filters out over 99% of UV rays.
+All leaf works are mounted behind conservation grade glass, which filters out over 99% of UV rays.
 However the colour of the leaves cannot be guaranteed and may change slightly with time.

 Is your work for sale?